Culture & Traditions Food

 to your knees and cover your top half at least up to the elbows

 though there is no need to cover you head.
-In the hotels'
+In the hotels' resorts

-you can wear a bikini as this is acceptable but not out and about in public.
+as this is acceptable but not out and about in public.
 Gambia

 is predominantly a Muslim country.

 One interesting point of note is

 whereas European men find the exposure of the female breasts provocative

 it is much less so in Gambia.
-That doesn't mean to say women walk around topless
+That doesn't mean to say women walk

-least when in public.
+at least when in public.